spartanhaden/ArduQuad/README.md

 ArduQuad
 =========

-This is a repository for my quadrotor that I am building
+This is a repository for my quadrotor